dsp-uga/hiten-p0/README.md

 # hiten-p0
-The Data was stores in C:/DSP folder and all subjprojects used this path to access the data storing data in /user showed unicode error.. stopwords.txt is stored in default /bin location, thus can be directly accessed
+The Data was stores in C:/DSP folder and all subjprojects used this path to access the dat.a Storing data in /user showed unicode error.. stopwords.txt is stored in default /bin location, thus can be directly accessed

 #Project A was to count number of words.